ucsb-cs48-w19/5pm-ucsb-rideshare/README.md

 An app dedicated to facilitating shared rides and carpools as painlessly as possible.
 Drivers can post rides with a user friendly and flexible form, and riders can quickly find rides that suit their needs with a filtered search!
 Designed for those who are tired of scrolling through endless facebook posts in search of a ride that suits their needs.

 ### Installation Requirements
-Must have most current version of [node.js](https://nodejs.org/en/node.js) and [postgreSQL](https://www.postgresql.org/ftp/pgadmin/pgadmin4/v4.1/macos/postgreSQL) to run locally.
+User must have the most current version of [node.js](https://nodejs.org/en/) and [postgreSQL](https://www.postgresql.org) to run locally.

 ### Installation Steps
+* Fork the repo
-After forking the repo open a terminal window, navigate to the root of the repo and type "npm install." <br>
+* Open a terminal window and navigate to the root of the repo
+* install dependencies ```npm install```

-To run the app on localhost the user will also need to navigate to the "config" directory and create a file named "keys.js."
-Copy and paste the following snippet of code into the newly created file.
+To run the app on localhost the user will also need to navigate to the `config` directory and create a file named `keys.js.` Copy and paste the following template into the newly created `keys.js` file:
 ```
 const keys = {
 	facebook: {